 Primarily, your porosity is determined by your genetics.
 Therefore, if medium porosity is predominant in your family, then you will most likely have medium porosity as well.
 However, genetics is not the only factor that contributes to porosity.

 If you apply too much heat, over wash, or use products packed with chemicals you can also alter the porosity of your hair.
+Other treatments like coloring, straightening, and perming can also lead to changes in your hair's porosity.
 This is why we offer all natural and organic hair products and beard products as a alternative to the traditional grooming product.